34 Favorite Fall Flowers and Plants for Your Garden

 Pineapple Sage

 Although it's a fall garden favorite, you'll want to plant it in early summer.
-In the Garden Center, look for seedlings with the herbs and plant in a full sun site in your garden.
-Pineapple sage is a stealthy plant, slow growing until the end of summer, when it takes off and blooms right up until frost.
-It's remarkably drought tolerant, but you'll want to keep an eye on it in extreme heat.
+In the Garden Center, look for seedlings with the herbs.
+You should plant it in a full sun site in your garden.
+Pineapple sage is a stealthy plant, slow growing until the end of summer.
+Then, it takes off and blooms right up until frost.
+While remarkably drought tolerant, keep an eye on it in extreme heat.
+Pineapple sage is perennial in hardiness zones 8 to 11.

 Russian Sage

+From mid-summer until frost, Russian sage's purple flower panicles bloom.
+They attract all manner of bees, butterflies and hummingbirds.
 Plant Russian sage in full sun and give it room to grow.
 Most cultivars reach 2 to 4 feet in height.

 Salvia

-With its tall colorful spires, salvia is a main attraction in the garden.
-Pollinators like hummingbirds love it, but not deer or rabbits.
+With its tall, colorful spires, salvia is a main attraction in the garden.
+Pollinators, like hummingbirds, love it, but not deer or rabbits.

+Salvia is a popular bedding plant, especially in very hot climates.
+It's a reliable performer in container gardens, as well.
+Salvias can be annual or perennial, depending on your climate.
+Check plant tags for the right plant for your garden.
 Either way, you can’t go wrong with salvia.
 Besides blooming in fire red, annual salvia comes in violet, too.
 Salvia keeps its good looks from early summer well into fall.

-Tip: In hardiness zones 7 to 10, you can grow perennial salvia ('Salvia guaranitica').
+Tip: In hardiness zones 7 to 10, you can grow perennial salvia (Salvia guaranitica).
 Look for cultivars like 'Black and Blue.'

 Shasta Daisy

 Shasta daisy (Leucanthemum) is a pretty perennial that thrives in gardens from summer to fall.
-The white blooms on sturdy stems are a classic component in American home gardens.
+With its white blooms on sturdy stems, it's a classic component in American home gardens.
+Shasta daisies are drought tolerant once established.
+Just plant it in full sun and water, as needed, to keep soil evenly moist.
+Leucanthemum is hardy in zones 4 to 9.

 Snapdragons

+The flower earned its name for its resemblance to a fantastical dragon's head.
+The "snap" happens when you pull back on the top and let it shut closed.
 Grow snapdragons for season-spanning color from spring to fall.
 It plays well in garden beds and containers.
 Be sure to plant snapdragons in well-draining soil in full sun.

 Sneezeweed (Helenium)

 Sneezeweed is a funny name for a pretty flower.
 You can just as easily call it by its botanical name, helenium.
 This native perennial is hardy in zones 4 to 9.
 Like many late summer-to-fall garden favorites, it's a member of the daisy family.
+Sneezeweed is a good choice for fall garden beds and containers.
+It's also a favorite for meadowscapes.
+Because the plants like to have wet feet, keep sneezeweed in mind when you plant a rain garden.

 Spider Lilies and More Fall-Blooming Bulbs

+Spider lilies are resistant to rodents and deer.
+They are also low-maintenance and long-lived once established.
+Depending on the planting location, blooms typically appear from early September to mid-October.
 Plant spider lilies in fall or early spring.
-For best results, avoid disturbing the bulbs after planting and apply a light mulch covering for winter.
-Partial shade can help extend the flowering period, and regular watering during the growth cycle keeps the blooms fresh.
+For best results, avoid disturbing the bulbs after planting.
+Then, apply a light mulch covering for winter.
+Partial shade can help extend the flowering period.
+And regular watering during the growth cycle keeps the blooms fresh.

 Stonecrop Sedum